keffidesign/angular3/README.md

 # Reangulact

-This is an experimental library that allows to design UI components in pure-JS/JSX non-obtrusive way.
+This is an experimental library that allows to design UI components in pure JS6/JSX non-obtrusive way.

-It is about to get the best from React and Angular2.

-It can be runned over both of them, but not aware of any underlying UI framework or library based on.
+It is about to get the best from React and Angular2 and can be run over both of them, but not aware of any underlying UI framework or library based on.

-> Main Idea is to make things as abstract as possible, to extremely simplify sacrifying rarely used flexibility.
+> To make things as abstract as possible, keep on declarative side.

 ## Features

 Most important features are following:
  - reactive functional state-driven approach.
- - JSX template is static (no any JS expression injections).
+ - static JSX template with `if/each` directives and `:key` placeholders.
- - `if` and `each` directives used to add dynamics.
- - `$[key]` placeholder can be resolved into `state.key` or `this.key()`
- - `init()`, `done()`, `update()` life-time hook can be used to manage state and adopt rendering.
+ - `init()`, `initialSate()`, `done()` life-cycle hooks.

 ## Example